-Any capital plan must take into consideration the financial impact to its citizens, balancing the ever-changing needs of the City with the capacity of the population to finance those improvements and the maintenance that comes with them.
+Any capital plan must take into consideration the financial impact to its citizens, balancing the ever-changing needs of the City with the capacity of the population to finance those improvements and factoring in the ongoing maintenance costs that are associated with those planned improvements.
 This is especially true of capital funded through utility rates.
 Critical decisions will be made concerning the pace and timing of the utility capital program using the dollars available.